smeghen/shannongaelslgfa/README.md

 After a search on Slack the solution was found to change from the default Bootstrap icon to the Fontawesome icon and styled it using CSS.

 * Keeping the text on the hero image when changing from desktop to tablet/mobile.
 Solution found on Stackoverflow to use viewport values for text size rather than px.
 Also, varied the position of the text by use of top and left margin percentages so that it is responsive for all devices.
-A media query for smaller screens is used to change the margin percentages so that text stays in position. https://stackoverflow.com/questions/32392383/how-to-center-text-responsive-in-image-using-css-html
+A media query for smaller screens is used to change the margin percentages so that text stays in position. https://stackoverflow.com/questions/32392383/how-to-center-text-responsive-in-image-using-css-html *This was subsequently removed from the site as it was felt there was doubling up of information on the image and the Navbar*

 * Aligning the images in the Gallery section and keeping them responsive with changes in screen size.
 	Code found on w3schools.com for aligning images side by side.
 I modified this code to make it work for my needs and added the necessary media queries to adjust the images on various screen sizes.